Truelite/python-a38/README.md

 # Dependencies

-dateutil, pytz, asn1crypto, and the python3 standard library.
+Required: dateutil, pytz, asn1crypto, and the python3 standard library.

+Optional: yapf for formatting `a38tool python` output

 # Example